 In North Iceland, you could otherwise elect to take a horseback ride through the spectacular countryside outside of Akureyri.
 Icelandic horses are an intelligent and friendly breed, making this a great option for all travelers.
 Finally, you could head to the village of Dalvik to experience the unusual Beer Spa, where you can enjoy a pint as you bask in warm, young ale.

 On the third day of your week-long summer vacation to Iceland, you will explore the many wonders of the incredible north.
 Though, of course, you can seek out whatever attractions appeal to you, independently embarking on the ‘Diamond Circle’ sightseeing route is highly recommended due to the diversity and beauty of its sites.

 This route focuses on the magnificent Lake Myvatn, a region of serene bodies of water, abundant flora and fauna, and spectacular geology.
-Rows of craters and incredible lava fortresses, such as Dimmuborgir, stand in stark contrast to the blooming colours of life that this area boasts.
+Rows of craters and incredible lava fortresses, such as Dimmuborgir, stand in stark contrast to the blooming colors of life that this area boasts.

-In spite of being such a verdant oasis, Myvatn is surrounded by dramatic, barren landscapes and features.
+Despite being such a verdant oasis, Myvatn is surrounded by dramatic, barren landscapes and features.
 Namaskard Pass is a perfect example, being a lifeless plateau littered with furious steam vents, belching out columns of volcanic poison.

-After you have explored the sites on your agenda for north Iceland, you will follow the Ring Road through the spectacular scenery of Vatnajokull National Park before reaching the largest town in east Iceland, Egilsstadir.
+After you have explored the sites on your agenda for north Iceland, you will follow the Ring Road through the spectacular scenery of Vatnajokull National Park before reaching the largest town in East Iceland, Egilsstadir.